-The criteria used for defining what activities are to form part of the IPRIX and IPRIM, base 2010 calculation, are as follows: for the national grouping, classes (4 digits CNAE-09) what exceed 0.1% of the total turnover for industry, and for markets (Euro zone and rest of the world), divisions (2 digits CNAE-09), which exceed 1.0% of the total turnover for industry for each market are included.
+The criteria used to define which activities will be part of the calculation of the IPRI, base 2010, are the following: for the nation as a whole, this includes the classes (to 4 digits of CNAE-09) that exceed 0.1% of total industry turnover, and for the Autonomous Communities, the divisions (to 2 digits of CNAE-09) that exceed 1.0% of total industry turnover for each Autonomous Community.

-Following these criteria, branches have been removed that do not reach the national coverage minimum, such as for example Manufacture of fur items or Manufacture of watches and clocks, in the IPRIX; and Extraction of salt or Manufacture of explosives, en el IPRIM.
-Others have been included, such as Manufacture of aircraft and spacecraft and machinery thereof, Manufacture of railway and tramway locomotives and rolling stock and Repair of machinery, in the IPRIX; and the Manufacture of railway and tramway locomotives and rolling stock, in the IPRIM.
+Following these criteria, branches have been removed that do not reach the national coverage minimum, such as for example Manufacture of coke oven products, Manufacture of fur items or Manufacture of watches and clocks; and others have been included, such as Production of electricity, Distribution of electricity, Repair of machinery, Manufacture of railway and tramway locomotives and rolling stock and Manufacture of ships and floating structures.